-Katherine S. Taub, MD Katherine Taub, MD, is a pediatric neurologist at The Children’s Hospital of Philadelphia.
-Areas of Expertise: Ketogenic diet, Pediatric epilepsy, Tuberous sclerosis Locations: Main Campus; Specialty Care, Princeton at Plainsboro; CHOP at Virtua Voorhees Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Georgetown School of Medicine, Washington, DC ResidencyPediatrics - University of California at Irvine, Irvine, CA FellowshipPediatric Neurology - The Children's Hospital of Philadelphia, Philadelphia, PA Epilepsy and Neurophysiology - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationChild Neurology Titles and Academic Titles Attending PhysicianAssistant Professor of Clinical Neurology, Perelman School of Medicine at the University of Pennsylvania Departments and Services Pediatric Epilepsy ProgramDivision of Neurology Publications Papers2014 Katherine S. Taub: Risk of seizure recurrence after achieving initial seizure freedom on the ketogenic diet.
+Katherine S. Taub, MD Katherine Taub, MD, is a pediatric neurologist in the Division of Neurology at Children’s Hospital of Philadelphia.
+Areas of Expertise: Ketogenic diet, Pediatric epilepsy, Tuberous sclerosis Locations: Main Campus; Specialty Care, Princeton at Plainsboro; CHOP at Virtua Voorhees Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Georgetown School of Medicine, Washington, DC ResidencyPediatrics - University of California at Irvine, Irvine, CA FellowshipPediatric Neurology - The Children's Hospital of Philadelphia, Philadelphia, PA Epilepsy and Neurophysiology - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationChild Neurology Titles and Academic Titles Attending PhysicianAssistant Professor of Clinical Neurology, Perelman School of Medicine at the University of Pennsylvania Departments and Services Pediatric Epilepsy Program Division of NeurologyTuberous Sclerosis Clinic Publications Papers2014 Katherine S. Taub: Risk of seizure recurrence after achieving initial seizure freedom on the ketogenic diet.
 Epilepsia.
 2014 Apr;55(4):579-83. doi: 10.1111/epi.12583.
 Epub 2014 Mar 27.
 2014.
 BooksChapters 2011 Taub KS.
 Neurocutaneous disorders.
 In: Ludwig S, Florin T, editors.
 Netter's pediatrics.
 Philadelphia: Elsevier; 2011.
 Posters and PresentationsPosters 2010 Taub KS.
 The risk of seizure recurrence in children with intractable epilepsy seizure free on the ketogenic diet [poster].
 American Epilepsy Society Conference; 2010 Dec; Baltimore, MD.
 Presentations 2010 Taub KS.
 Acute hemiparesis in a three year old female with a murmur [invited lecture].
 The Children's Hospital of Philadelphia; 2010 Mar; Philadelphia, PA.
 Taub KS.
 Review of central nervous system congenital malformations [invited lecture].
 Hospital of the University of Pennsylvania; 2010 Feb; Philadelphia, PA.
 Taub KS.
 Review of pediatric epilepsy syndromes [invited lecture].
 Hospital of the University of Pennsylvania; 2010 Feb; Philadelphia, PA.
 2009 Taub KS.
 Emery-Dreifuss muscular dystrophy and other laminopathies: do they have more in common than we thought? [invited lecture].
 The Children's Hospital of Philadelphia; 2009 Dec; Philadelphia, PA.
 Taub KS.
 Brain death protocol in the NICU [case presentation].
 The Children's Hospital of Philadelphia; 2009 Aug; Philadelphia, PA.
 Taub KS.
 Increased intracranial pressure [case presentation].
 The Children's Hospital of Philadelphia; 2009 Jul; Philadelphia, PA.
 Taub KS.
 Tuberous sclerosis complex: hamartomas and the havoc they cause [invited lecture].
 The Children's Hospital of Philadelphia; 2009 May; Philadelphia, PA.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.